avaneev/prvhash/README.md

 	lcg += Seed + msgw2; // Mix in the internal entropy, and an additional message.
 Truncation is possible.

-An optional variant of the first instruction which eliminates prime numbers at the cost of some speed, and probably some security (it works only if `msgw2` is not used):
+An optional variant of the first instruction which eliminates prime numbers at the cost of some speed (it works only if `msgw2` is not used).
+It complicates the function reversal:

 	Seed *= lcg + ( lcg & 1 );